cedricviaccoz/musicology/milestone_2.md

 The matching was done using both the information of the console from the VGMA and the game title, the treshold for the game title was set quite high to avoid bad matching.
 Using this method, out of the 3918 games that all the MIDI files belongs to, 690 could not be automatically referenced.
 Those unmatched games were assigned manually to a game from TGDB and out of those 690, only 152 were not matched at all (mainly because they either referenced games that did not exist on TGDB or because they referenced several games, because there are some medleys on VGMA).

 ## Preprocessing

+Before dwelling on all the description and processing of the data, some biases in the representativeness of the dataset should be adressed.
+MIDI files from games published on Nintendo console are the most represented within the dataset.
+Most notably MIDI from games published on the Super Nintendo Entertainment System (SNES) are the most represented (6708 files over the 31658 total).
+This bias might originate from different factor that all can be rooted in the user-submitted policy of the archive.
+The hardware limitation of the SNES made most of the music compositions made for the device relatively simple (see http://battleofthebits.org/lyceum/View/spc+%28format%29/) and simple compositions are easier to sequence by users.
+Also most video game enthusiasts today feel nostalgic about this era of gaming, and might hold more importance to the tunes produced in this era.

-Except the actual MIDI files, raw data scraped from both sources were stored in JSON file, and put in common in one CSV file which serve as the entry point for the data analysis, containing the following fields (all fields containing the prefix "tgdb" are informations obtained on TheVideoGamesDB.net) :
+Except the actual MIDI files, raw data scraped from both sources were stored in JSON file, and put in common in one CSV file which serve as the entry point for the data analysis, containing the following fields (all fields containing the prefix "tgdb" are informations obtained from TheVideoGamesDB.net) :
 * _brand_: The video game industry which has produced the console.
 * _console_: The game system on which the game was edited.
 * _title_: Title of the video game song